named-dodo/php-displaymanager/README.md

 # The PHP displaymanager project

 This project started off as a joke:
-You can't make a display manager in PHP, right?
+You can't make a display server in PHP, right?
 Well, as it turns out, you can!

 That is what this project is.
-A display manager (+window manager) inside PHP.
+A display server (+window manager) inside PHP.